html-css

 but not in Firefox or Opera.

-An internal style sheet should be used when a single document
+internal style sheet should be used when a single document

 has a unique style.
 You define internal styles in the head